IoT in Transportation and Logistics: Use Cases, Challenges, and Best Practices

 A mining corporation Rio Tinto, for example, adopted a pilot IoT platform based on Azure to monitor trucks and other equipment.
 The initiative facilitated asset maintenance and streamlined the supply chain.

-IoT systems can act as drivers’ coaches and “guardian angels,” utilizing data to provide a variety of services.
-For example, an IoT platform may keep track of shifts and resting times to facilitate compliance with labor regulations.
+An IoT platform can keep track of shifts and resting times to facilitate compliance with labor regulations.
 It is also possible to monitor and analyze driving behavior to offer insights that will help improve safety while reducing fuel consumption.

 A similar solution for truck driver assistance and trailer monitoring has been developed by ZF Group, a German manufacturer of automotive components.
 The software aims at promoting safer and eco-friendly driving behavior, as well as cutting 6% of expenses by a mid-size truck transport company.